Selimgit/SAR_change_detection/README.md

 ## Parameters

     first_image, second_image: The two SAR satellite images to compare.
-These should be np.array objects, typically loaded using a library such as tifffile.
+These should be np.array objects with the same size and from the same region of interest.

     filter_size: The size of the filter used in the asymmetric term computation (default is (3, 3)).